fonfalleh/playin/Plan.md

 TODO website: play around with css so it's not broken :)

-TODO plugins: passthrough of unexpected tokens/don't crash bad queries
+DONE? plugins: passthrough of unexpected tokens/don't crash bad queries
+NaiveLily lets integers through (configurable), removes all other tokens.

+WIP tests.
+Lucene testsuite requires junit4...
+Eh.

+TODO TODO check junit4 vs junit5...
+ANnoying. mvn works for junit4 tests, 5 are not run.
+Did they do that earlier?
+Or is it the naming of the classes that hinders execution?
+Oh, I was just using an old version of surfire plugin. ... but mvn generated it, is everything out ot date?